gfarrasb/RandomKatharaLabs/README.md

 # RandomKatharaLabs
-Network Kathará labs with random elements
+In this repository there are some examples developed with the Kathará API that generate network topologies with random elements.